gmasil/ProfilePicture4J/readme.md

                           Load font from file for the initials.
       --debug             Enable visual debug options.
   -v, --verbose           Log verbose.
+      --generator-class=<generatorClass>
+                          Specify fully qualified class name of picture generator to use.
   -h, --help              Show this help message and exit.
   -V, --version           Print version information and exit.
 ```